The John Kelly Award for UDL in Further & Higher Education

 Every participant who completes the course makes real change to their practice and receives the Forum's Digital Badge for Universal Design in Teaching & Learning in recognition of their work.
 You can find out more information about the digital badge for Universal Design in Teaching & Learning here.

-Individual Award: These awards celebrate individuals who are engaging in innovative and excellent practice using the Universal Design for Learning (UDL) framework and who deliver a more inclusive learning experience for their students.
+These awards celebrate individuals who are engaging in innovative and excellent practice using the Universal Design for Learning (UDL) framework and who deliver a more inclusive learning experience for their students.
 It is targeted at practitioners who have demonstrated their commitment to UDL by completing the Digital Badge in Universal Design for Teaching & Learning, and who are making exciting changes to their practice as a result of this.
 Applicants must demonstrate how their practice has developed and expanded beyond the scope of what was required of them when completing the Digital Badge.
 This is not limited to academic/teaching staff.
-There will be an individual award for Further Education and Training and an award for Higher Education.

 Applicants are asked to complete the below forms.
 Applications will be scored based on the rubrics which are available to download.
 Please complete all sections of the form, including the privacy statement at the end.